Scope

 Building codes such as the International Residential Code (IRC 2015) and the International Energy Conservation Code (2015 IECC), and energy-efficiency programs like ENERGY STAR Single-Family New Homes require that if a home’s HVAC system includes a duct distribution system, the ducts must be tested for air leakage.
 Duct leakage is measured and documented by a certified home energy rater using a testing protocol approved by the Residential Energy Services Network, Inc. (RESNET).
 The accepted protocols are found in RESNET's Mortgage Industry National Home Energy Rating Systems Standards, Chapter 8, Section 803.3 (RESNET 2013).

 As required by RESNET standards, the test is performed using a duct tester, such as the Minneapolis Duct Blaster or the Retrotec Duct Tester.
-The duct tester consists of three components: a calibrated fan that is used to either pressurize or depressurize the duct, a device called a manometer that is used to measure fan flow and building pressure, and supplies such as cardboard and tape or adhesive plastic sheeting to seal off the supply and return registers during the test (See Figure 1).
-The fan is used to pressurize or depressurize the duct system to 25 pascals (0.10 inch water column [IN WC]) (RESNET Standards).
+The duct tester consists of three components: a calibrated fan that is used to either pressurize or depressurize the duct, a device called a manometer that is used to measure pressures, and supplies such as cardboard and tape or adhesive plastic sheeting to seal off the supply and return registers during the test (See Figure 1).
+The fan and manometer are used together to pressurize or depressurize the duct system to 25 pascals (0.10 inch water column [IN WC]) (RESNET Standards).
 Once at 25 pascals pressure, the air flow through the duct tester is read in cubic feet of air flow per minute at 25 pascals; this measurement is abbreviated as CFM 25.

 Duct leakage testing should be performed after all components of the system have been installed, including the air handler, the ductwork, and the register boxes or duct boots.